 Bluff Knoll – 6.8 km – Grade 4

-Hiking Bluff Knowl for sunrise is on many hikers’ bucket lists, but I wanted to see where I was going as I don’t like heights!
+Hiking Bluff Knoll for sunrise is on many hikers’ bucket lists, but I wanted to see where I was going as I don’t like heights!
 You should allow 3-4 hours to complete the trail (it took us 3 hours when the girls were nine).

 The walk is not as bad as you may think, although it does require a decent amount of fitness.
 The trail climbs gradually up the face and then rounds the peak at the back.
-The views as you climb are beautiful, but the vista from the summit is spectacular, with views over the national park and beyond.
+The views as you climb are beautiful, but the vista from the summit is spectacular, with views over the national park and surrounding plains.
 Look out for quokkas up there; Rottnest Island isn’t their only home!

 The trail is well kept with markers advising how long you have left to walk.
 The stairs make the climb and descent a lot easier than other hikes we have done as it isn’t as slippery.
 You’ll see a small waterfall just before the 1 km sign with the lower slopes covered with eucalypt, banksia and grass trees.
 Once you pass the shelter of the trees, it starts to get windy, so be careful of your footing.

-If you climb Bluff Know in spring, you’ll be rewarded with beautiful wildflowers, including Mountain Bells and the Queen of Sheba Orchid.
+If you climb Bluff Knoll in spring, you’ll be rewarded with beautiful wildflowers, including Mountain Bells and the Queen of Sheba Orchid.
 There are over 1000 species of wildflowers within the Stirling Range National Park.

 It can be quite cold at the top, and the weather can change quickly, so ensure you take a warm protective jacket.
-Bluff Knowl is the only place in Western Australia where it snows.
+Bluff Knoll is the only place in Western Australia where it snows.

-An entry fee applies to access Bluff Knowl as it is in the Stirling Range National Park.
+An entry fee applies to access Bluff Knoll as it is in the Stirling Range National Park.
 If you don’t already have a pass, you can buy one at the pay station on the left after turning off Chester Pass Road.